libhal-google/libhal/README.md

 - Header only
 - Available on Conan (coming soon to vcpkg)
 - Does not throw exceptions
-- Does not dynamically allocation
+- Does not dynamically allocate
 - Uses tweak header files for customization
 - Designed to be modular, dynamic, composable, and lightweight
 - Dependencies: